Dynamics of feedback Ising model: Curie-Weiss Model and Glauber dynamics

 In the proximity of the critical temperature, the inverse relaxation time is $\Lambda\simeq 2(\beta-\beta_c)$.

 The above analysis applies to infinite systems.
-Let us now keep $N$ finite.
-The zero-temperature dynamics drives the system to a ground state with fully aligned spins.
+Let us now turn to systems with large but finite $N$.
+The zero-temperature dynamics drive the system to a ground state with fully aligned spins.
 If the initial magnetization $m_0$ is positive, it is driven to the up phase, i.e., the number $M$ of up spins increases.
 Let $P_M(t)$ be the probability of having $M$ up spins and $N-M$ down spins.
 At zero temperature, the probabilities $P_M(t)$ evolve according to

 We have $P_M\to \delta_{M,N}$ as $t\to\infty$.
 For finite time, the probability $P_M(t)$ approaches a Gaussian form

 with